Continuing Education (CE) credits for Texas are available for the Xactimate training classes listed below and are processed for adjusters by Verisk.

 Of the 50 United States, plus Washington, D.C., 34 states require insurance adjusters to be licensed.
 However, most states require some form of continuing education (CE) coursework to maintain those licenses.

-For details about how reciprocity operates between Florida, Texas, and the other states, please see the following:
+For details about how reciprocity operates between Texas and the other states, please see the following: Texas license requirements

 You will soon be redirected to the 3E website.
 If the page has not redirected, please visit the 3E site here.
 Please visit our newsroom to learn more about this agreement: Verisk Announces Sale of 3E Business to New Mountain Capital.